 During this period, personal interpretation of Scripture was a sensitive subject.
 In the early 1600s, the Church had just been through the Reformation experience, and one of the chief quarrels with Protestants was over individual interpretation of the Bible.

 Theologians were not prepared to entertain the heliocentric theory based on a layman’s interpretation.
-Yet Galileo insisted on moving the debate into a theological realm.
 There is little question that if Galileo had kept the discussion within the accepted boundaries of astronomy (i.e., predicting planetary motions) and had not claimed physical truth for the heliocentric theory, the issue would not have escalated to the point it did.
 After all, he had not proved the new theory beyond reasonable doubt.

 Galileo “Confronts” Rome

-Galileo came to Rome to see Pope Paul V (1605-1621).
-The pope, weary of controversy, turned the matter over to the Holy Office, which issued a condemnation of Galileo’s theory in 1616.
+Galileo came to Rome to see Pope Paul V (r.
+1605-1621).
+The pope turned the matter over to the Holy Office, which issued a condemnation of Galileo’s theory in 1616.
 Things returned to relative quiet for a time, until Galileo forced another showdown.

 At Galileo’s request, Cardinal Robert Bellarmine, a Jesuit—one of the most important Catholic theologians of the day—issued a certificate that, although it forbade Galileo to hold or defend the heliocentric theory, did not prevent him from conjecturing it.
 When Galileo met with the new pope, Urban VIII, in 1623, he received permission from his longtime friend to write a work on heliocentrism, but the new pontiff cautioned him not to advocate the new position, only to present arguments for and against it.
-When Galileo wrote the Dialogue on the Two World Systems, he used an argument the pope had offered, and placed it in the mouth of his character Simplicio.
-Galileo, perhaps inadvertently, made fun of the pope, a result that could only have disastrous consequences.
-Urban felt mocked and could not believe how his friend could disgrace him publicly.
+When Galileo wrote the Dialogue on the Two World Systems, he used an argument the pope had offered and placed it in the mouth of his character Simplicio.
 Galileo had mocked the very person he needed as a benefactor.
 He also alienated his long-time supporters, the Jesuits, with attacks on one of their astronomers.
 The result was the infamous trial, which is still heralded as the final separation of science and religion.